Education Performance and Spending Dashboard

 Total & Per Student Spending

 School districts and charters submit their expenses to Transparent Utah.
-Project KIDS uses the data that these entities submit along with more detailed payroll information that districts submit to the Utah Office of the State Auditor for Project KDIS.
+Project KIDS uses the data that these entities submit along with more detailed payroll information that districts submit to the Utah Office of the State Auditor for Project KIDS.
 Data is cleaned and standardized.

 Loading...